-Education loan is a first loan which one may face and that too in the start of financial life.
-Even if you feel that you are adequately saving for your kid’s education and might not require take any loan, but this is also true that future is uncertain and you have other important goals too like your Retirement which also needs to be funded adequately.
-And for retirement there’s no Retirement loan available in market.
+Education loan is a first loan which one may face and that too at the start of financial life.
+Even if you feel that you are adequately saving for your kid’s education and might not require to take any loan, but this is also true that the future is uncertain and you have other important goals too like your Retirement which also needs to be funded adequately.
+And for retirement, there’s no Retirement loan available in the market.
 Health problems can wash off most of the savings, and many more uncertain instances can impact accumulation towards child education.

 The reasons I feel for education loan to become imperative going forward is one, the Kind of lifestyle we live which requires us to save more for Retirement and health, and thus leaves less to save towards kid’s education; other is the way education inflation is rising.